 If you just have 24 hours to explore Verona, Italy then you are in for a treat!
-That is the perfect amount of time to wander around its old streets, taste the local dishes, and see the sights.
+That is the perfect amount of time to wander around its old streets, taste the local dishes, and see some of the sights.

 Verona, a UNESCO World Heritage Site and the setting for Romeo and Juliet, is one of the most enchanting cities I have had the pleasure of wandering.
 Verona appears to be frozen in time.
-When I first arrived via train from Roma I walked into Piazza Brá, and was face to face with the Verona Arena, a Roman amphitheater built nearly 2000 years ago.
+When I first arrived via train from Rome I walked into Piazza Brá, and was face to face with the Verona Arena, a Roman amphitheater built nearly 2000 years ago.

 The weather was sadly quite gray and chilly.
 I feel like I have a dark cloud following me, I haven’t had a bright sunny day which traveling in a long time.
 Living in England I have learned to just deal with it and be happy it isn’t actually raining!

 To go inside of the Verona Arena it is €10, which to be honest, wasn’t worth it for me.
 I didn’t even take a single picture inside!
-I found it nice to admire from the outside but the only way I would recommend someone to go inside is if they had the chance to see a performance there.
+I found it nice to admire from the outside, but the only way I would recommend someone to go inside is if they had the chance to see a performance there.

 Piazza delle Erbe